mytalbot/endpointR/README.md

 <!-- badges: start -->
 [![Travis build status](https://travis-ci.org/mytalbot/endpointR.svg?branch=master)](https://travis-ci.org/r-lib/usethis) <!-- badges: end -->

 The endpointR is a computational tool for aiding scientists in laboratory animal research to identify humane endpoints.
-Originally it was developed for using body weight (change) data but it can be used with any time series data.
+Originally it was developed for body weight (change) data but it can be used with any (longitudinal/time series) data.
 However, it is not meant as substitution for experience and reason - but it may help in any decision making process concerning the wellbeing of an animal.

 Installation
 ------------